-This third volume in the Routledge Series on Women Writers in Organization Studies challenges us to think again about the implications of gender, embodiment and fluidity for organizing and managing.
-The themes of this book disrupt our understanding of dualisms between sex (men and women), gender (masculinity and femininity) and mind / body, and in so doing analyse the ways in which dominant power relations constitute heteronormativity throughout organizational history, thereby reinforcing mainstream management research and teaching.
-By centring the work of Women Writers, this book gives recognition to their thinking and praxis; each writer making political inroads into changing the lived experiences of those who have suffered discrimination, exclusion and marginalization as they consider the ways in which organizational knowledge has tended to privilege rather than problematize masculinity, fixity, control, normativity, violence and discrimination.
+This third volume in the Routledge Focus on Women Writers in Organization Studies series challenges us to think again about the implications of gender, embodiment and fluidity for organizing and managing.
+The themes of this book disrupt our understanding of dualisms between sex (men and women), gender (masculinity and femininity) and mind / body, and in so doing analyze the ways in which dominant power relations constitute heteronormativity throughout organizational history, thereby reinforcing mainstream management research and teaching.
+By centring the work of women writers, this book gives recognition to their thinking and praxis; each writer making political inroads into changing the lived experiences of those who have suffered discrimination, exclusion and marginalization as they consider the ways in which organizational knowledge has tended to privilege rather than problematize masculinity, fixity, control, normativity, violence and discrimination.

-Each Women Writer is introduced and analysed by experts in organization studies.
+Each Woman Writer is introduced and analyzed by experts in organization studies.
 Further reading and accessible resources are also identified for those interested in knowing more.
 This book will be relevant to students, researchers and practitioners with an interest in business and management, organizational studies, critical management studies, gender studies and sociology.
-Like all the books in this series, it will also be interest to anyone who wants to see, think and act differently.
+Like all the books in this series, it will also be of interest to anyone who wants to see, think and act differently.

 Robert McMurray & Alison Pullen

 2 Joan Acker: Champion of feminist organization theory